dcooney/ajax-load-more/README.txt

 7. Shortcode and implementation examples

 == Changelog ==

+= 5.5.0 - July 8, 2021 =
+ * UPDATE - Added support for image lazy loading in the WooCommece and Elementor add-ons.
+If a `data-src` attribute is present on an image in the Ajaz results, Ajax Load More will now automatically load the image.
+ * FIX - Fixed PHP warning that could appear if Ajax Load More settings had not been previously been updated.
+ * FIX - Fixed issue with Call to Actions settings not appearing in Shortcode Builder if that was the only add-on installed.
+ * FIX - Fixed issue where extensions may not appear in Shortcode Builder.
+ * FIX - Fixed issue where ALM_DEBUG was always set to true when using Elementor or WooCommerce add-ons.

 = 5.4.5 - April 20, 2021 =
 * NEW - Added new `lazy_images` parameter that provides a potential fix for images not loading when other plugins/scripts are hooked into the sites image loading process.